bciezah1/MLdosage/README.md

-# MLdosage

-# SNP-Based Machine Learning Pipeline for ADRD Classification
+# MLdosage: SNP-Based Machine Learning Pipeline for ADRD Classification

 ## 📖 Overview
 This project implements a **machine learning pipeline** to classify ADRD cases based on SNP data.
 It includes: